OpenVidu/openvidu.io-docs/docs/deployment/deploying-ubuntu.md

       - **49152 - 65535 UDP** (TURN exchanges media through any of these ports)

   > You can test your _COTURN_ server on this website: [Trickle ICE](https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/)

+  > If you were still in trouble, we provide a ready-to-use Amazon CloudFormation Stack to easily deploy OpenVidu in a few minutes [here](/deployment/deploying-aws/#deploying-openvidu-server-on-aws-with-cloud-formation).

 ## Architectures